Kisrawan: Modern times

-During the 1975-1990 civil war Kisrawan became a stronghold of Samir Geagea’s Lebanese Forces (LF).
-In 1990 the LF was able to retain control of the area as well as East Beirut despite a month long offensive by Lebanese Army troops loyal to General Michel Aoun which caused extensive damage and many casualties.
+During the 1975-1990 civil war Kesrawan became a stronghold of Samir Geagea’s Lebanese Forces (LF).
+In 1990 the LF retained control of the area, as well as East Beirut, despite a month long offensive by Lebanese Army troops loyal to General Michel Aoun which caused extensive damage and many casualties.

 Demographic history

-At the start of Ottoman rule, the Kisrawan was sparsely populated.
-Maronites from the increasingly moved into the region through the 16th century, such that they nearly equaled the number of Twelver Shia there by the 1569 census.
-It showed Muslims, presumably Twelver Shias, and Christians, presumably Maronites, comprising 43% and 38% of the Kisrawan's 892 households.
-By around the mid-17th century, under the patronage of the Khazen chiefs, Maronite migration made the community the majority group in the Kisrawan.
+At the start of Ottoman rule, Kesrawan was sparsely populated.
+Maronites from the north increasingly moved into the region through the 16th century, such that they nearly equaled the number of Twelver Shia there by the 1569 census.
+It showed Muslims, presumably Twelver Shias, and Christians, presumably Maronites, comprising 43% and 38% of Kesrawan's 892 households.
+By around the mid-17th century, under the patronage of the Khazen chiefs, Maronite migration made the community the majority group in Kesrawan.
 Likely during the 18th century, a proportion of the remaining Twelver Shias there converted to Maronite Christianity.
-Unlike in the parts of Mount Lebanon south of the Kisrawan where Druze landlords held sway, many of the Maronite peasants in the Kisrawan owned their agricultural property.
-Western travelers estimated the Maronite population of the Kisrawan combined with rural northern Mount Lebanon to be 50,000 in 1690 and 115,000 in 1783.
+Unlike in the parts of Mount Lebanon south of Kesrawan where Druze landlords held sway, many of the Maronite peasants in Kesrawan owned their agricultural property.
+Western travelers estimated the Maronite population of Kesrawan combined with rural northern Mount Lebanon to be 50,000 in 1690 and 115,000 in 1783.